-1.1 Description of the DXB Series
+1.1 Description of the DXM100 Series

-The DXB Series of bipolar X-ray generator modules are designed for OEM applications up to 140kV (±70kV) and up to 1200 watts.
-Its universal input, small package size and choice of three standard digital interfaces simplifies integrating the DXB into your X-ray analysis system.
+The DXM100 Series of X-ray generator module is designed for OEM applications up to 100kV and 1200 watts.
+Its universal input, small package size and choice of three standard digital interfaces simplifies integrating the DXM100 into your X-ray analysis system.
+Models have a floating filament (negative HV polarity) based X-ray tube designs.
 DSP based emission control circuitry provides excellent regulation of emission current, along with outstanding stability performance.

-The dramatically reduced size of the DXB Module, compared to traditional high voltage modules, is obtained by a state of the art off-line resonant converter.
+The dramatically reduced size of the DXM100 Module, compared to traditional high voltage modules, is obtained by a state of the art off-line resonant converter.
 The resonant converter utilizes a unique control scheme, which allows constant frequency operation while maintaining high efficiency.
 The high efficiency is obtained by zero current switching (ZCS) resonant control.
-High operating frequency, typically 50kHz, allows for low ripple and excellent dynamic response capabilities.
+High operating frequency, typically 50 kHz, allows for low ripple and excellent dynamic response capabilities.

 The DC output voltage and current are controllable over the full range of operation.
 Monitoring and control signals are provided for simple, yet flexible control of the power supply.
-The DXB series operates from 90 -265VAC, at 50/60 Hz single phase for the 300Watt Models and 180 -264vac, at 50/60 Hz single phase for the 600Watt and 1200 watt Models.
+The DXM100 series operates 180 - 264vac, at 50/60 Hz single phase.
 The input power factor corrected.
-The DXB series operates at full power continuous.
+The DXM100 series operates at full power continuous.
 The ambient temperature must be kept below the maximum rating as specified in 1.2.
 The standard warranty applies to the modules.
-Consult factory about the warranty for custom DXB modules.
+Consult factory about the warranty for custom DXM100 modules.